Gordonby/aksworkshop/_entries/02-06 challenge3.md

 If you have a Kubernetes cluster that is not configured with Kubernetes RBAC authorization or integrated with Azure AD single-sign on, you do not need to follow the steps above.
 Because Kubernetes authorization uses the kube-api, contributor access is required.

-Head over to the AKS cluster on the Azure portal, click on **Insights** under **Monitoring**, click on the **Containers** tab and pick a container to view its live logs or event logs and debug what is going on.
+Head over to the AKS cluster on the Azure portal, click on **Insights** under **Monitoring**, click on the **Controllers** tab and pick a container to view its live logs or event logs and debug what is going on.

 ![Azure Monitor for Containers: Live Logs](media/livelogs.png)